 Rashtrapati Niwas is also home to Indian Institute of Advanced Study.
 An institute to promote the research in the areas of humanities, social & natural sciences.
 If you hold a Ph.D., you can apply for the fellowship of this institute.
 And do your research from what looked like a perfect environment to read and write to me.

 3 photo galleries showcase the Imperial Shimla, Pre-Independence activities in Shimla and the Indian Institute of Advanced Studies.
 The guided tour takes the visitors through these 3 galleries.
-Old pictures of Shimla being out the town as it was then.
+Old pictures of Shimla being out of the town as it was then.
 The furniture in the rooms would add to that ambiance.
-I particularly remember a picture of Rajkumari Amrit Kaur waiting for Gandhi ji outside her own house in Shimla.
+I particularly remember a picture of Rajkumari Amrit Kaur waiting for Gandhi Ji outside her own house in Shimla.

 Indian Institute of Advanced Study has a brilliant library in the room that used to be the ballroom.
 They have whopping 1.5 lakh titles that are displayed across two levels.
 I took a walk around the library and could have lived there.